viet34tqc/nextjs-dj-events/frontend/README.md

 - Routing features of NextJS
 - Data fetching using `getStaticProps` and `getStaticPaths`
 - Create a modal using React Portal and NextJS custom document
-- Strapi Authentication, see more in the Doc
+- Strapi Authentication, refer the Doc section for more details

 ## Built With